Jess Wilson: Political career

-Prior to her candidacy for the Kew seat, Wilson worked as an adviser to former federal energy minister Josh Frydenberg and as Director at the Business Council of Australia.
-Additionally, she was a former president of the Victorian Young Liberals.
+Prior to her candidacy for the Kew seat, Wilson worked as an adviser to former federal energy minister Josh Frydenberg and as Executive Director of Policy at the Business Council of Australia.
+Additionally, she was a former president of the Victorian Young Liberals in 2016.
+During her time as the leader of the Young Liberals, she faced and narrowly survived a challenge from self-described 'small-l-liberals', over frustration with the influence of the Institute of Public Affairs, a conservative think tank.

 Wilson was preselected to be Liberal candidate for the traditionally safe Liberal seat of Kew after defeating a number of pre-selection candidates including a senior Victorian Liberal figure, David Davis.
-At the 2022 Victorian state election, she defeated teal independent Sophie Torney and Labor candidate Lucy Skelton.
+At the 2022 Victorian state election, she defeated teal independent Sophie Torney (who later became the Mayor of Boroondara) and Labor candidate Lucy Skelton.

-On 18 December 2022, Liberal Party leader John Pesutto announced that Wilson would join the opposition front bench becoming the Shadow Minister for Finance, Shadow Minister for Economic Reform and Regulation, and Shadow Minister for Home Ownership and Housing Affordability.
+On 18 December 2022, Liberal Party leader John Pesutto announced that Wilson would join the opposition front bench becoming the shadow minister for finance, shadow minister for economic reform and regulation, and shadow minister for home ownership and housing affordability.
+On 2 October 2023, as part of a shadow cabinet reshuffle, Wilson became the Shadow Minister for Early Childhood and Education in lieu of Home Ownership and Housing Affordability, retaining the Shadow Minister for Finance, and Shadow Minister for Economic Reform and Regulation portfolios.